yalipan666/yalipan666.github.io/_pages/publications.md

 {% include base_path %}

-### You can also find my papers on [my Google Scholar profile](https://scholar.google.com/citations?user=UAtOWA4AAAAJ&hl=en)
+You can also find my papers on [my Google Scholar profile](https://scholar.google.com/citations?user=UAtOWA4AAAAJ&hl=en)

-### (Disclaimer: The papers available on this website are provided for personal and educational use only.
-Any reproduction, distribution, or use of these materials for other purposes is strictly prohibited.)
+<span style="font-size:0.9em;">(Disclaimer: The papers available on this website are provided for personal and educational use only.
+Any reproduction, distribution, or use of these materials for other purposes is strictly prohibited.)</span>
-### (*) denotes corresponding/sensor authorship
+<span style="font-size:0.9em;">(*) denotes corresponding/sensor authorship</span>
 <br>

 # Natural Reading